Skip to content

 The sentence transformers library consumes a significant amount of memory, which might cause worker processes being killed.
 As a rule of thumb, with semantic search enabled, each Gunicorn worker consumes around 200 MB of memory and each celery worker around 500 MB of memory even when idle, and up to 1 GB when computing embeddings.
 See Limit CPU and memory usage for settings that limit memory usage.
 In addition, it is advisable to provision a sufficiently large swap partition to prevent OOM errors due to transient memory usage spikes.

-library.
-This allows using a locally deployed LLM via Ollama (see Ollama OpenAI compatibility) or an API like OpenAI or Hugging Face TGI (Text Generation Inference).
-The LLM is configured via the configuration parameters LLM_MODEL
+Communication with the LLM uses the Pydantic AI framework, which supports OpenAI-compatible APIs.
+This allows using a locally deployed LLM via Ollama (see Ollama OpenAI compatibility) or hosted APIs like OpenAI, Anthropic, or Hugging Face TGI (Text Generation Inference).
+The LLM is configured via the configuration parameters LLM_MODEL and LLM_BASE_URL.

 Info

-is a configuration parameter; if you want to set it via an environment variable, use GRAMPSWEB_LLM_MODEL
+LLM_MODEL is a configuration parameter; if you want to set it via an environment variable, use GRAMPSWEB_LLM_MODEL (see Configuration).
+OPENAI_API_KEY is not a configuration parameter but an environment variable directly used by the Pydantic AI library, so it should not be prefixed.

 When deploying Gramps Web with Docker Compose, you can add an Ollama service